UPDATE 3-Bomb blast in Beirut kills at least two

 Security forces blanketed the area.

-The war in neighbouring Syria, which has killed 30,000 people so far, has pitted mostly Sunni insurgents against President Bashar al-Assad, who is from the Awalite sect linked to Shi‘ite Islam.
+The war in neighbouring Syria, which has killed 30,000 people so far, has pitted mostly Sunni insurgents against President Bashar al-Assad, who is from the Alawite sect linked to Shi‘ite Islam.

 Tension between Sunnis and Shi‘ites has been rumbling in Lebanon ever since the end of the 1975-1990 civil war but reignited after the Syria conflict erupted.